Canada–Caribbean relations

-Canada–Caribbean relations are the long established relationships between Canada and the many states of the Caribbean or West Indies.
+There are long-established relationships between Canada and the many states of the Caribbean or West Indies.
 These ties have been on-going throughout the history of both regions.
 Initially these relations were based on the policies of European colonial powers in the Americas.
 More recently, both Canada and most of the Caribbean islands have achieved self-government, putting their relations into a different phase.
 CARICOM diplomats have referred to Canada as a '"special friend" of the Caribbean at the regional and bilateral levels.'
 Ties exist in such plurality of organs such as: the Commonwealth of Nations, the Organisation internationale de la Francophonie, Organization of American States, ParlAmericas, the United Nations, and the World Trade Organization.